Cryptocurrency Exchanges

 In 2006, the US-based digital currency exchange company Gold Age Inc., a state-owned New York company, was shut down by the US Secret Service after operating in 2002.
 Business operators Arthur Budovsky and Vladimir Kats were charged “on charges of operating an illegal digital currency exchange and money transmission company” from their apartments.
 More than $ 30 million was transferred to digital currency accounts.
 Customers provided limited identity documentation and could transfer money to anyone around the world, with fees sometimes exceeding $ 100,000.
 Budovsky and Kats were sentenced to five years in prison in 2007 for “transferring money without a license.
 They were eventually sentenced to five years’ probation.”

 In April 2007, the U.S. government ordered the E-Gold Administration to acquire approximately 58 E-Gold accounts owned and used by The Bullion Exchange, AnyGoldNow, IceGold, GitGold, The Denver Gold Exchange, GoldPouch Express, 1MDC ( a Digital Gold Currency, based on e-gold) and others, forcing G&SR (owner of OmniPay) to liquidate the seized assets.
-A few weeks later, E-Gold faced four charges.
+A few weeks later, E-Gold a> faced four charges.

 In July 2008, WebMoney changed its rules, affecting many exchanges.
 Since that time, it has been forbidden to exchange WebMoney for the most popular e-currencies such as E-gold, Liberty Reserve and others.